HaxeCheckstyle/haxe-formatter/README.md

 - run it on command line by
   1. place a file called `single-run.txt` in your workspace's `test` folder
   2. make `single-run.txt` contain your testcase's path and name (without `.hxtest` extension) like `test/testcases/sameline/issue_235_keep_if_else`
-  3. run `haxe buildTest.hxml`
+  3. run `haxe test.hxml`
   4. you will get a `test/formatter-result.txt` containing two sections with result and gold (empty sections for green tests)

-Removing `test/single-run.txt` makes `haxe buildTest.hxml` do a full run. `vshaxe-debug-tools` is recommended since it performs all manual steps outlined and also opens a diff-view editor so you can easily compare result and gold.
+Removing `test/single-run.txt` makes `haxe test.hxml` do a full run. `vshaxe-debug-tools` is recommended since it performs all manual steps outlined and also opens a diff-view editor so you can easily compare result and gold.